 - the Chief Executive Officer of the council or delegate decides the application.

 Extension of VicSmart

-The government has made two extensions to VicSmart since its original introduction.
+The government has made two extensions and one minor modification to VicSmart since its original introduction.

 In March 2017, Amendment VC135 introduced new VicSmart classes for:

 - building and works up to $1 million in industrial areas

 - building and works up to $500,000 in commercial and some special purpose areas

 - a range of low impact developments in rural areas (up to $500,000 in agricultural settings and $250,000 in more sensitive rural settings)